Code4Cloud-NL/terraform-azurerm-resource-group/README.md

 Creates one or more maintenance configurations in Azure with the following (optional) features:

 - Resource groups are created with a standard naming convention: prefix-application-name-environment-001
-- If necessary this can be changed by using the instance object (e.g. instance = "002").
+- If necessary the instance number can be changed by using the instance object (e.g. instance = "002").

 ## Requirements